Paola-Ballon/Social-Sustainability-Global-Database-v2.0/CODEBOOK.md

 ## Introduction

-This codebook accompanies the Social Sustainability Global Database (SSGD) v2.0, a comprehensive database providing aggregated national-level information across various dimensions and areas of social sustainability and inclusion.
-The SSGD v2.0 features data for 85 leading indicators across four dimensions and five areas, as well as 44 external indicators.
-It covers 231 countries over two time waves (2015-2018 and 2019-2022).
+This codebook accompanies the Social Sustainability Global Database (SSGD) v2.0.
+This database provides national-level and disaggregated statistics across the following dimensions of Social Sustainability: Inclusion, Resilience, Social Cohesion, and Process Legitimacy.
+Disaggregated statistics comprise rates by ethnicity, religion, age, and gender.
+The SSGD v2.0 features data for 85 leading indicators across the four dimensions, as well as 44 external indicators.
+It covers 231 countries over two time periods: 2015-2018 and 2019-2022.

 ## About the Codebook

-The codebook is an essential guide to understanding the indicators used in the SSGD v2.0.
+This codebook serves as a guide to understand the construction, definition and harmonization of the indicators in the SSGD v2.0.
 It details each indicator's dimension, area, short name, definition, input question(s), and source.
-This information is vital for users who wish to comprehend the metrics thoroughly and interpret the data correctly.
+This information is vital for users who wish to dive into the metrics thoroughly and interpret the data correctly.

 ### Contents of the Codebook